jsonnet-libs/k8s-alpha/docs/README.md

 ### What is this?

-This is a [Jsonnet](https://jsonnet.org) library to create Kubernetes objects like `Deployment` with as quickly as possible.
+This is a [Jsonnet](https://jsonnet.org) library that helps the Jsonnet user create Kubernetes objects such as `Deployment` as concisely as possible.

-This YAML:
+For example, this YAML:

 ```yaml
 apiVersion: apps/v1